this guy evidently hired to work for AD

 |#2 Michigan State - 4 Commits|

 |#3 Michigan - 3 Commits|

-Still just two for the Gophers, who dropped Calvin Phillips last week.
+Still just two for the Gophers, who dropped Calvin Phillips a couple weeks back.

 |#8 Illinois - 1 Commit|